screenshotmachine/screenshotmachine-nodejs/README.md

       zoom: '100'
     }
 ```
-More info about options can be found in our [API doc](https://www.screenshotmachine.com/api.php).
+More info about options can be found in our [Website screenshot API](https://www.screenshotmachine.com/website-screenshot-api.php).

  Sample code
 -----